stellarscripts/stellar_firma_transcripts/_posts/2020-07-03-stellarfirmaseason2q-a.md

 #### TIM

 Second one.
-Yeah, there is definite-- and I think one of the things I remember from bloopers season one is, "Too dark!
-That's too dark." __[chuckles]__ [__BEN:__ Yes.]
+Yeah, there is definite-- there's definitely-- and I think one of the things I remember from bloopers season one is, "Too dark!
+That's too dark." __[chuckles]__

+#### BEN

+Yes.

+#### TIM

 There is definitely a lot of you follow-- 'cause the themes are quite dark, and the setting is quite dark, and the situation is quite dark, and so often improvising stuff you just say something, and you're like, "Aww, you know what?
 We're supposed to be here for a good time.
-So let's not talk about this, I don't know, genocide.
-Or something." [__BEN:__ Yeah.]
-So I think the guideline is, "Do you say it and immediately feel regret?" [__BEN:__ Yeah.]
+So let's not talk about this, I don't know, genocide or something." [__BEN:__ Yeah.]
+So I think the guideline is, "Do you say it and then immediately feel regret?" [__BEN:__ Yeah.]
 If that happens, probably don't go in the show.

 #### BEN

 'Cause yes.
-Yes, I mean this is a comedy, but as people say, "it's not a very happy one."
+Yes, I mean this is a comedy, but as people say, "it's not a very happy one".

 #### TIM